 ‘Send WhatsApp message’ CTA button on Facebook

-But another great feature about WhatsApp video is that you can actually record video messages and send them – all within the messenger app.
-This could really work in your favour when looking to provide extra value when putting candidates forward for a role: Go that extra mile for clients by supplementing each CV you send them with a short two-minute video of each candidate introducing themselves to the camera.
+But another great feature about WhatsApp video is that you can record video messages and easily send them – all within the one app.
+This is particularly useful when looking to make your shortlists stand out when recruiting remotely.
+Go that extra mile for your clients by supplementing each CV you send them with a short two-minute video of each candidate introducing themselves to the camera.
 You’d be surprised how effective this can be!

 There are a vast number of public specialised WhatsApp groups for people with special interests to hang out in – and to join in, all you need is a chat.whatsapp link.
 You can either be sent the link by an existing member of the group, or you can even search for them on google.
 Try something along the lines of ‘WhatsApp group for C# programming’ or whichever industry you’re interested in recruiting for, and see what comes up.

 Open WhatsApp communities like this are massive in Asia at the moment, but gaining traction in the UK within smaller, tech-savvy communities.
 These groups should simply be used by recruiters as a fly-on-the-wall opportunity to gain some invaluable insights about the current market in your specialist area of recruitment.
 Go in with the hard sell as soon as you gain entry and you’ll be booted out and blocked from the group sharpish!

 So whilst it’s true that WhatsApp has been a bit of a slow burner for the recruitment industry, it seems we’ve reached a turning point with these great new features.
 Now that the new Whatsapp Business app has officially launched, recruitment agencies across the sector will be jumping on the band wagon – so get your WhatsApp recruitment strategy in place to ensure you’re ahead of the game.